 The Deliberative Democracy Lab (formerly the Center for Deliberative Democracy), housed within the Center on Democracy, Development and the Rule of Law at Stanford University, is devoted to research about democracy and public opinion obtained through Deliberative Polling®.

 Latest News and Events

-In September 2021 a new sample of America in One Room will convene to deliberate about policy options for climate and energy.
-These public deliberations will focus on possible options to help achieve Net Zero (the point at which we would no longer be adding to the total of greenhouse gases in the atmosphere.)
+In September 2021, a new sample of America in One Room was convened to deliberate about policy options for climate and energy.
+These public deliberations focused on possible options to help achieve Net Zero (the point at which we would no longer be adding to the total of greenhouse gases in the atmosphere).

-This will be a Helena project, with a national sample of about 500 and a comparably sized control group recruited by NORC at the University of Chicago.
-Partners include California Forward, the Greater Houston Partnership, the Center for Houston’s Future and the In This Together.
-Results should be available before the Glasgow Summit (the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow, 31 October, 2021.)
-Participants will deliberate online using the Stanford Platform for Online Deliberation.
+This is a Helena project, with a national sample of 962 people and a comparably sized control group recruited by NORC at the University of Chicago.
+Partners included California Forward, the Greater Houston Partnership, the Center for Houston’s Future and the In This Together.
+Results available before the Glasgow Summit (the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow, 31 October, 2021).
+Participants deliberated online using the Stanford Platform for Online Deliberation.